observablehq/plot/README.md

 Plot.sort("body_mass_g", options) // show data in ascending body mass order
 ```

-Sorts the data by the specified *order*, which can be an acessor function, a comparator function, or a channel value definition such as a field name.
+Sorts the data by the specified *order*, which can be an accessor function, a comparator function, or a channel value definition such as a field name.

 ### Plot.reverse(*options*)